The Ultimate Beach-Lovers' Getaway in St. Pete-Clearwater

 Day 2: Sand Key, Indian Rocks Beach, Redington Shores & Madeira Beach

-The beaches that make up this stretch of St. Pete-Clearwater’s Gulf of Mexico shoreline promise a laid-back, family-friendly experience.
+The beaches that make up this stretch of St. Pete-Clearwater’s Gulf Coast promise a laid-back, family-friendly experience.
 They’re low-key and loved by locals, and you’ll always find great dining spots just steps from the sand.

 A wooden boardwalk leads past palm trees to the beach.